Logo

 Indeed, GAD sufferers may have happy, fulfilled lives.
 Sufficient management of symptoms and mitigation of the illness may be achieved with appropriate treatment, including medication, psychotherapy, and self-help coping skills.

-Abnormal and persistent concern about a range of commonplace scenarios is one of the early warning indicators of generalized anxiety disorder.
-For instance, a person may worry unnecessarily about their family’s safety, their own health, or the stability of their work.
+Abnormal and persistent concern about a range of commonplace scenarios is one of the early warning indicators of generalized anxiety disorders.
+For instance, a person may worry unnecessarily about their family’s safety, their health, or the stability of their work.
 Uncontrollably worrying may cause bodily symptoms including weariness, restlessness, and insomnia.

 Anyone may have GAD, although some people are more vulnerable than others.
 GAD is diagnosed in women more often [2*] than in men.
 Although the condition may start at any age, it usually manifests itself between childhood and maturity.
 Having a close family member with GAD might raise one’s risk due to genetic reasons.
 Individuals who have gone through hardship or trauma, especially as children, are more vulnerable.